eoanodea/iadty4-rp-admin/README.md

 ### Description

-An admin dashboard used to manage all content within the (Easy Piano Flutter Application)[https://github.com/eoanodea/iadty4-rp-frontend]
+An admin dashboard used to manage all content within the [Easy Piano Flutter Application](https://github.com/eoanodea/iadty4-rp-frontend)

+It comminicates with the [Easy Piano server](https://github.com/eoanodea/iadty4-rp-backend)

 ### Demo